marianafpereira/DevOps-23-24-JPE-1231845/CA2/Part2/README.md

 # Introduction :books:

 Welcome to the second part of Class Assignment 2!
-This segment of the assignment is dedicated to the practical application of Gradle.
-We will be focusing on transforming the basic version of the Tutorial application using Gradle.
-This process will involve setting up a Gradle project structure, configuring Gradle build files, managing project dependencies with Gradle, and understanding the use of tasks and plugins in Gradle.
+This segment of the assignment is dedicated to the practical application of different build tools: *Gradle*, *Maven*, and *Ant* with *Ivy*.
+We will be focusing on transforming the basic version of the Tutorial application using these tools.
+This process will involve setting up a project structure, configuring build files, managing project dependencies, and understanding the use of tasks and plugins in each tool.

 # Objective :pushpin:
 The primary goals of Part 2 of Class Assignment 2 are:
-1. To establish a comprehensive understanding of Gradle build tools by setting up a Gradle project structure.
+1. To establish a comprehensive understanding of different build tools *(Gradle, Maven, and Ant with Ivy)* by setting up a project structure for each.
-2. To learn how to configure Gradle build files, specifically build.gradle.
+2. To learn how to configure build files, specifically build.gradle for Gradle, pom.xml for Maven, and build.xml for Ant.
-3. To manage project dependencies effectively using Gradle.
+3. To manage project dependencies effectively using Gradle, Maven, and Ant with Ivy.
-4. To define and understand the use of tasks and plugins in Gradle.
+4. To define and understand the use of tasks and plugins in each build tool.

-By accomplishing these objectives, you will gain hands-on experience with Gradle and build tools, which are crucial skills in contemporary software development practices.
+By accomplishing these objectives, you will gain hands-on experience with these build tools, which are crucial skills in contemporary software development practices.

 # Contact Information :email:
 For any inquiries or further discussions related to this project, feel free to reach out: